Associative Submanifolds of the 7-Sphere: Introduction

+\begin{note} The example $A_3$ does not arise from other known geometries, thus providing a concrete positive answer to Question A. The geometry of the associative 3-fold $A_3$ has certainly be identified earlier, at least implicitly, from other viewpoints.
+In particular, $A_3$ can be realised as a solution to a system of first order ordinary differential equations by applying the construction methods of \cite{Lotaysym}. \end{note}

-Since the subgroup of $\Spin(7)$ fixing a real direction in $\R^8$ is isomorphic to $\GG_2$, if $A$ is a homogeneous associative 3-fold in $\mathcal{S}^7$ lying in a totally geodesic $\mathcal{S}^6$, then it arises as the orbit of a subgroup of $\GG_2$.
+Since the subgroup of $\Spin(7)$ fixing a real direction in $\R^8$ is isomorphic to $\GG_2$, if $A$ is a homogeneous associative 3-fold lying in a totally geodesic $\mathcal{S}^6$, then it arises as the orbit of a subgroup of $\GG_2$.
+Since such associative 3-folds are Lagrangian (or \emph{totally real}) submanifolds of $\mathcal{S}^6$, they are classified by \cite[Theorem 4.4]{Mashimo}.